Management of depression: Magnesium

 A meta-analysis has found an association between magnesium intake and depression.
 Magnesium was lower in serum of depressed patients than controls.

 A 2018 review found that Mg2+ supplementation (range 225–4000 mg) and number of weeks of treatment (range 1–12) were not related to changes in mood disorder.

-Essential Fatty Acids
+Essential fatty acids

 There is insufficient evidence to determine that omega-3 fatty acid has any effect on depression.
 A 2016 review found that if trials with formulations containing mostly eicosapentaenoic acid (EPA) are separated from trials using formulations containing docosahexaenoic acid (DHA), it appeared that EPA may have an effect while DHA may not, but there was insufficient evidence to be sure.

-A 2020 meta-analysis showed that a high dose of omega-3 polyunsaturated fatty acid (>2g/day) used as an adjuvent improved depressive symptoms.
+A 2020 meta-analysis showed that a high dose of omega-3 polyunsaturated fatty acid (>2 g/day) used as an adjuvent improved depressive symptoms.

 Dopamine receptor agonist

 Some research suggests dopamine receptor agonists, most commonly pramipexole, may be effective in treating depression.
 Studies are few and results are preliminary, however.